Inference in Unbalanced Panel Data Models with Interactive Fixed Effects: Concluding Remarks

-The assumption that unobserved heterogeneity is constant over time, is often very restrictive.
-Especially in panels that cover a long time horizon, like macroeconomic panels of countries, it is unlikely that a global shock affects all countries equally.
-Interactive fixed effects estimators offer researchers new possibilities to consider this more general form of heterogeneity in their analysis (see among others \cites{hnr1988}{p2006}{b2009}).
-However these panels are often naturally unbalanced, demanding an additional data augmentation step for the estimator of \textcite{b2009} (see Appendix of \cite{b2009} and \cite{bly2015}).
+The assumption that unobserved heterogeneity is constant over time is often too restrictive.
+In panels that span a long time horizon, such as macroeconomic country panels, it is implausible that a global shock affects all units equally.
+Interactive fixed effects estimators offer researchers a flexible way to accommodate this form of heterogeneity (see, among others, \cite{hnr1988}, \cite{p2006}, and \cite{b2009}).
+These panels are, however, often naturally unbalanced.
+Although \textcite{b2009} proposed an estimation algorithm for this case, the practical aspects of inference remained unclear.
+Drawing on insights from \textcite{fw2018} and extending \textcite{mw2017}, we derive the asymptotic distribution of \textcite{b2009}'s interactive fixed effects estimator for unbalanced panels, thereby establishing a foundation for inference in this practically relevant setting.
+We also develop a novel algorithm to compute the residualized variables required for estimating the bias terms and the covariance matrix.

-In this article, we analyzed the finite sample behavior of \textcite{b2009}'s interactive fixed effects estimator in the presence of randomly missing data.
-Simulation experiments confirmed that the inferential theory derived by \textcites{b2009}{mw2017} for balanced data also provides a reasonable approximation for the unbalanced case.
-However, we also found that the finite sample performance can be affected by the fraction and pattern of missing data.

-Future research could address this issue and provide an inferential theory, which takes the additional uncertainty induced by data augmentation into account.
-This might help to improve the finite sample behavior of \textcite{b2009}'s estimator in the presence of randomly missing data.
+Our findings and algorithms may further prove useful for related estimators, including the minimum distance estimator of \textcites{mw2017}{msw2018}, the nuclear norm estimator of \textcite{mw2026}, and the estimator for nonlinear factor models of \textcite{cfw2021}.